VirajRajurkar/LeetCode/README.md

 # LeetCode
-This GitHub repository has my solutions to programming questions found on LeetCode!
+This GitHub repository is for solutions programming questions on LeetCode!